SecureRO/docs/docs/capacitor.md

 npx cap sync
 ```

+### Limitations

+Note that Capacitor has limitations regarding the minimum versions of browsers and webcomponents installed on the device.
+This can limit the ways to test the application on emulators.
+[Source](https://ionicframework.com/docs/reference/browser-support?_gl=1*1l8esh*_gcl_au*NTA5MzIwMjk3LjE3Mzk0NTUzOTY.*_ga*MTgzMTEwMTE1LjE3Mzk0NTUzOTY.*_ga_REH9TJF6KF*MTczOTUyMzE4NS4yLjEuMTczOTUyMzM3NS4wLjAuMA..#a-note-on-angular-13-support)

 ### Example

 There is an example application inside the plugin directory called `example`.
 After installing the dependencies of the plugin and buildilng it, I recommend playing around with the example by doing so: